Success takes time. Time requires that you be patient. Patience is not always easy to achieve, but it is possible.

-The last few weeks have truly tested my mettle.
+The last few weeks have truly tested my mettle and patience.
 A severe chest cold knocked me on my butt.
 Then, just when I thought I was going to recover, the pollen explosion sent me spiraling back down into agony.
 To add insult to injury, a freak storm did damage to my property this week.

 It is very difficult to write meaningful content when you feel terrible.
 It’s almost impossible to write coherent material on cold medicine.
-To keep you from thinking I had slipped into a pattern of heavy drinking, I chose instead to take some time away from my blog.
+To keep you from thinking I had slipped into a pattern of heavy drinking, I chose instead to take some time away from my blog and be patient.

 And I missed it terribly!